privacyidea/privacyidea/doc/configuration/realms.rst

    So if you create a new realm manually and want this new realm to be the default realm, you need to set this new realm to be default manually.

-.. note:: You can also create this local defrealm via the menu at "Tools" -> "Create default realm with local users".